Ouranosinc/Magpie/docs/configuration.rst

-Please note that although `Twitcher`_ URL references are needed to configure interactive parameters with `Magpie`, the employed `Twitcher`_ instance will also need to have access to `Magpie`'s database in order to allow proper :term:`Service` resolution with `magpie.adapter.magpieservice.MagpieServiceStore`.
+Please note that although `Twitcher`_ URL references are needed to configure interactive parameters with `Magpie`, the employed `Twitcher`_ instance will also need to have access to `Magpie`'s database in order to allow proper :term:`Service` resolution with :class:`magpie.adapter.magpieservice.MagpieServiceStore`.
 Appropriate database credentials must therefore be shared between the two services, as well as :envvar:`MAGPIE_SECRET` value in order for successful completion of the handshake during :term:`Authentication` procedure of the request :term:`User` token.

 .. _config_postgres_settings: